-Since Zest was founded in 2009, our mission has been to make fair and transparent credit available to all.
-Our pursuit is informed and impelled by our deep understanding of how centuries of racism and discrimination have led to deeply inequitable financial outcomes for too many Americans.
-We see this dark legacy in the data that flows through the consumer lending industry, and work every day to eliminate that bias using machine learning and data science.
+The founding of Zest in 2009 established a mission to make fair and transparent credit available for all.
+This pursuit is informed by a deep understanding of how centuries of systemic racism and discrimination have led to an inequitable financial system for many people, and threatens the American economy by limiting access to economic opportunity for underbanked and underserved populations.
+We see evidence of unfair treatment in the data that flows through the consumer lending industry today, and Zest AI works to eliminate that bias using machine learning and data science.

-Increase our minority diversity by 30% by the end of 2021, creating a workforce that exceeds in-state (California) averages for non-white representation by 50%
+Diverse Workforce: By end of 2023, we aim to double our percentage of Black employees and increase our minority diversity by 30%, creating a workforce that exceeds in-state (California) averages for non-white representation by at least 50%

 External activity goals: